woctezuma/hidden-gems/README.md

 * data from SteamDB: `top_rated_games_on_steam.txt` (manually pasted)
 * data from SteamSpy: `steamspy.json` (automatically downloaded if the file is missing)

-The data is included along the code in this repository, as downloaded on June 30, 2017.
+The data is included along the code in this repository, as downloaded on October 28, 2017.

 ## Requirements ##